Difficult Customer Moments: Free Your Mind to Give Superior Service

 And What If …

-- I listen carefully to hear what the customer is saying and not saying?
+- We listen carefully to hear what the customer is saying and not saying?

-- I adapt to the customer’s personality type to build the bond?
+- We adapt to the customer’s personality type to build the bond?

-- I explore to detect the urgent pressure?
+- We explore to detect the urgent pressure?

-- I hear the need instead of an attack to learn the bigger picture?
+- We hear the need instead of an attack to learn the bigger picture?

-- I let the customer set the cultural bent?
+- We let the customer set the cultural bent?

-- I clear confusion to relieve the worry?
+- We clear confusion to relieve the worry?

-- I do everything I can to build trust?
+- We do everything we can to rebuild trust?

-“What if” thinking lights up the creative parts of our brain freeing us from the emotional trap of defensiveness.
-When we free the mind of labels and blame, we breathe in valuable information, alternate views, and previously undetected possibilities.
+The phrase “What if” lights up the creative parts of our brain freeing us from the emotional trap of defensiveness.
+When we free our minds of labels and blame, we see and hear invaluable information, alternate views, and previously undetected possibilities.

-Open-mindedness transforms the moment from a heavy burden to superior service.
-Adaptability speaks commitment and care that echoes throughout the customer’s community.
+Open-mindedness transforms the difficult customer moment from heavy burden to superior customer service.
+Our adaptability and new thinking show the customer our professional care and that echoes throughout the customer’s community.

 From my professional experience to your success,

-©2012 Kate Nasser, CAS, Inc. Somerville, NJ.
+©2012-2015 Kate Nasser, CAS, Inc. Somerville, NJ.
 I appreciate your sharing the link to this post on your social streams.
-However, if you want to re-post or republish the content of this post, please first email me at email@example.com.
+However, if you want to re-post or republish the content of this post, please email email@example.com for permission and guidelines.
 Thank you for respecting intellectual capital.